Lramseyer/vaporview/README.md

   - New groups now appear where right click event happened
 - Removed "Displayed Signals" View
 - Netlist hierarchy displays items in alphabetical order

-## 1.4.1 - Latest Release

-- Added
-  - Drag and drop from netlist view to add variables into the viewer
-  - Signal height can now be set to 2x, 4x, and 8x
-  - Analog signals can now be vertically zoomed in and out
-  - ASCII value format
-  - Terminal link handler for Surfer Surver
-- API
-  - Added (proposed) onDidDropInWaveformViewer event
-- Fixed
-  - Word wrap display glitch in values display causing "->" indicator to word wrap
-  - Labels panel can no longer be resized to a negative width
-- Other
-  - Upgraded to wellen 0.19.0
-  - Updated Netlist icon colors to a more consistent set of colors

 See the [Changelog](https://github.com/Lramseyer/vaporview/blob/main/CHANGELOG.md) for more details